-- 1 What is Capital Gains Tax?
+- 2 What is Capital Gains Tax?

-- 2 Foreign Individuals (Non-U.S. Persons) Catch a Tax Break
+- 3 Foreign Individuals (Non-U.S. Persons) Catch a Tax Break

-- 3 Real Estate is Treated Different
+- 4 Real Estate is Treated Different

-- 4 What Does that Mean?
+- 5 What Does that Mean?

-- 5 Unreported Capital Gains or Pay Tax in Prior Years?
+- 6 Unreported Capital Gains or Pay Tax in Prior Years?

 Foreign Nationals Selling U.S. Real Estate for Gain: The United States has very generous rules when it comes to capital gains earned by foreign nationals.
 The general rule is that as long as a person is not a U.S. person (aka U.S. Citizen, Legal Permanent Resident, or former Legal Permanent Resident who did not properly relinquish their green card) they are generally not subject to US tax on capital gains (they may still have to pay tax abroad).
 While this is the general rule, there is a big exception, which provides that a person who buys and sells U.S. real estate must still pay U.S. capital gains tax on the sale (presuming it was sold for gain).

 What is Capital Gains Tax?

 Capital gains is the idea that when you purchase an asset at one time, and sell the asset at another time, if you made profit off the sale — you should have to pay tax on the profit.
 Why?
 Because through the sale of the asset you earned money…and since the U.S. loves to tax you, the U.S. has determined that you should have to pay tax on the earnings.
 But, in order to avoid losing business to other countries, the United States provides certain exemptions from US tax for foreign individuals.

 Foreign Individuals (Non-U.S. Persons) Catch a Tax Break